projectwholefoods/data_source/README.md

 ## `data_source`

 Nutrition-specific and cost-related datapoints provided to synthesize the final insights.
+Here are required implementation steps:

+### 1. Structure

+Intermediate format is arbitrary, but should follow the structure of the pathway, so that it's easily tracable "back-to-back" from insight to original clues.

+>We highly recommend you **do not** use third-party, online-sourced providers, as this can lead to imprecise data provision and/or outdated clues.
+If you rely on a reliable third-party provider and are fine with doing so, you can.
+>
+>Please refer to [wholefoods-public](http://google.com) for implementation details.

+### 2. Processing / Analysis

-Processes can include manual cross-analysis or an LM model of choice (or dedicated "mixture-of-experts", eg. cross-examining the input data from different specialization standpoints - nutritionalist, personal trainer, etc.) with the addition of `RAG` data retrieval for precise clinical alignment[[0]](#0)
+Processes can include manual cross-analysis or an LM model of choice (or dedicated "mixture-of-experts", eg. cross-examining the input data from different specialization standpoints - nutritionalist, personal trainer, etc.) with the addition of `RAG` data retrieval for precise clinical alignment[[0]](#0).

 ## Additional resources